mcolomerr/my-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Mariona Colomer-Rosell is a PhD Fellow at the Biozentrum (University of Basel).
+Her research interests include developmental biology, bioinformatics, microscopy and gene regulation.
+Mariona is a physics graduate interested in solving biological questions to understand how complexity arises in life sciences.
+She is also fond of scientific outreach and communication.
 {style="text-align: justify;"}